pavan-bhat/SURF2020/README.md

 &nbsp;

-> 3. Now we will get the PMCIDs from the website by clicking on the *Send to: * button as shown below
+> 3. Now we will get the PMCIDs from the website by clicking on the *Send to* button as shown below

 ![PMC Send to File](Send_To_FIle.png "How to Send Results to File")